 CAEN Computer Labs and the Duderstadt Center provide collaborative stations built around a computer with a large LED display for students and faculty to come together for collaborative research and project development work.
 Visit the collaborative station reservation website to reserve a place from the web.

 Located on the first floor of North Quad, the Language Resource Center (LRC) is a computer lab, study and meeting space, as well as a library for foreign language materials that supports faculty, staff, and students involved in the study of languages, literatures, and cultures at the University of Michigan.

-The University of Michigan Academic Innovation Initiative offers three collaborative labs to foster curricular and research innovation among faculty and students in departments and units from across campus:
+The University of Michigan Academic Innovation Initiative fosters curricular and research innovation among faculty and students in departments and units from across campus.

 The Digital Media Commons (DMC) provides students, faculty and staff access to a state-of-the-art multimedia facility with visualization and virtual reality technologies.
 Located in the Duderstadt Center on North Campus, the DMC serves as a development and training center for collaborative approaches to “rich media.”
 The DMC includes:

 - Design Lab 1: A dynamically-configurable space tailored to support peer-to-peer learning, staffed and equipped to serve as a living “sketchpad” for creative and interdisciplinary projects.